guybedford/es-module-lexer/README.md

 source.slice(exports[0].s, exports[0].e);
 // Returns "p"
 source.slice(exports[0].ls, exports[0].le);

+// For reexports, "ln" / "ls" / "le" report the imported name
+// Returns "y"
+exports[1].n;
+// Returns "x"
+exports[1].ln;
 ```

+When migrating a minimal-build consumer from v2: the always-null `at` field
+is dropped, reexports report their imported name in `ln` (previously
+`undefined`), and `ImportType` is a type-only `const enum` with no runtime
+export.

 Interpolated template specifiers are not globbed in the minimal build (`n` is
 `undefined` for them), and escape sequences in specifiers are decoded into